HectorDyer/hectordyer_personalwebsite/content/cloth/systemic/index.md

 ---
 2020 - ongoing

-I am interested in medical history, how our bodies can become viewed or compared to machines and the consequences of this.
-Disassembling and reassembling the body, looking at different methods of healing are my main focuses at the moment.
+I am interested in how our bodies can become viewed or compared to machines and the consequences of this.

-I work with discarded pieces of second-hand cloth which I view as living beings.
-The process of making and reassembling these scraps is another form of healing and realignment.
+I work with discarded pieces of second-hand cloth, dissecting and then reassembling these scraps.